 Where To Stay In Kanazawa

 We stayed at Hotel Trusty and loved it.
-It is brand new, with beautiful design and super comfortable beds.
+It is brand new, with a beautiful design and super comfortable beds.
 It has the best location in Kanazawa, right in the center, with easy access to all the sights.
 A real gem!
 In the basement, next to the reception, is a lovely cafe with delicious cakes and coffee.

 Click for latest prices